zerve-app/zerve/docs/docs/zerve/nextjs-setup.md

 ### Set up TypeScript

-yarn add -D typescript
+First, install the relevant typescript packages:

-yarn add --dev @types/react @types/node @types/react-native
+`yarn add -D typescript @types/react @types/node @types/react-native`

-rename pages/index.js to index.tsx

-`import React from 'react'`
+Then, rename `pages/index.js` to `index.tsx`.
+At the top of this file, add `import React from 'react'` or else TS will get confused.

-next sees that you're using TS, so it auto-creates the tsconfig.json with the following:
+If you restart your server, Next sees that you're using TS, and it auto-creates a `tsconfig.json` for you.

+Then, set `"moduleResolution": "node"` so that TS can see the definition files of modules we install.

+Now, your `tsconfig.json` should look like this:

 ```
 {